chabibabatounde/Demography/README.md

 # Demography
 This API is used to record demographic events (Births and Deaths).
+This API uses Elasticsearch to store data.
+We used a docker image.
+To configure the data source, you have to go to the file *"application.properties"*

 ## Data structure ##
 To store the data, we chose to create two entities.
 Here is their organization